 Coral Bay offers a variety of ways to experience Australian wildlife, including scuba diving and swimming with manta rays.
-Ningaloo Reef is Australia’s only reef which begins at the water’s edge, making it a great place for kids to safely interact with a bounty of marine life.
+Ningaloo Reef is Australia’s only reef that begins at the water’s edge, making it a great place for kids to safely interact with a bounty of marine life.
 Depending on the season, you can meet turtles or swim with gentle whale sharks.
 Whatever you feel like doing, from snorkeling in Ningaloo Reef or simply soaking in the beauty of Coral Bay’s scenic white beaches, our 7 day Perth to Exmouth tour gives you the freedom to pick and choose what you want to do at your leisure.